-The skills and knowledge gained from our leisure and health course will enable you to provide quality of life opportunities to individuals who experience barriers to participation in recreation and leisure.
-They challenge and enhance the psychological, social, emotional and physical wellbeing of the community today and in the future.
+The skills and knowledge gained from this course will enable you to improve the quality of life opportunities for individuals who experience barriers to participation in recreation and leisure.
+Graduates can assist in challenging and enhancing the psychological, social, emotional and physical well-being of the disadvantaged within the community.

 Find out more about this rewarding leisure & health course in the tabs below.

-For a lot of us, participating in a range of leisure, health, and recreational activities is taken for granted.
-Unfortunately, not everyone experiences this.
+For many, participating in a range of leisure, health, and recreational activities is not something they can be taken for granted.

-This qualification is nationally recognised under the Australian Qualification Framework (AQF), and dependent upon completion of relevant work experience, eligible students will be able to apply for full membership with Diversional Therapy Australia (DTA).
+On graduation, dependent on completion of relevant work experience, you will be able to apply for full membership with Diversional Therapy Australia (DTA).